-As Management of the Mississippi State Port Authority at Gulfport (the Authority), we offer the readers of the financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal years ended June 30, 2022, 2021, and 2020.
-We recommend that readers consider the information presented here, in conjunction with the Authority's financial statements, which are on pages 11-14 of this report.
+As Management of the Mississippi State Port Authority at Gulfport (the Authority or the Port), we offer the readers of the financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal years (FY) ended June 30, 2023, 2022, and 2021.
+We recommend that readers consider the information presented here, in conjunction with the Authority's financial statements, which are on pages 12-15 of this report.